Statistical Tests for Replacing Human Decision Makers with Algorithms: Empirical Results for AI and doctor decision making

-For each of the less capable doctors, we need to determine a threshold value $c$ for the algorithm to make classification decisions.
-The threshold choice procedure is summarized in Appendix \ref{macine decision thresholds}.
-In this experiment, we pick $N = 100$ points on the dominating segment of the machine ROC curve.
+Among the 584 doctors, 175 doctors are classified by the frequentist approach as replaced by the algorithm.
+Consequently, patient cases in the performance set are diagnosed by 175 machine doctors (30.0\%) and 409 (70.0\%) human doctors.
+For each of the replaced doctors, $N = 100$ points on the dominating segment of the machine ROC curve are chosen corresponding to a uniform grid of the threshold value $c$ for the algorithm to make classification decisions, as summarized in Appendix \ref{macine decision thresholds}.
 Figure \ref{fg:ai-doctors-300} shows the results of this experiment.
-The aggregate FPR/TPR pair of all doctors on the performance set is 0.2065 for FPR and 0.2264 for TPR, represented by the blue point in Figure \ref{fg:ai-doctors-300}.
-The ROC curve of the random forest model on the performance set is the green curve in this figure, and the area under the curve (AUC) of the model is 0.6851.
+The aggregate FPR/TPR pair of all doctors on the performance set, represented by the blue point, is 0.2065 for FPR and 0.2264 for TPR.
+The ROC curve of the random forest model on the performance set is the green curve.
+The area under the curve (AUC) is 0.6851.

-The yellow point corresponds to using the endpoint of the dominating interval of the machine ROC curve that has the highest FPR and the highest TPR.
-The yellow point has 0.2017 for FPR and 0.3326 for TPR.
-Compared to the case where the diagnoses are all performed by the doctors, replacing less capable doctors with the random forest algorithm improves the TPR by 46.9\% and reduces the FPR by 2.3\%.
-The green point corresponds to the other endpoint of the cyan interval, i.e., the point of lowest FPR and lowest TPR on the dominating interval on the machine ROC curve.
-It achieves a FPR of 0.1836 and a TPR of 0.2974.
-Compared to aggregate doctors' diagnoses, using the threshold corresponding to this point as the machine algorithm's decision threshold improves the TPR by 31.4\% and the FPR by 11.1\%.
+The yellow point uses a decision threshold $c$ corresponding to the upper endpoint of the dominating segment of the machine ROC curve associated with a highest FPR/TPR pair of 0.2017 and 0.3326.
+Compared to the raw data where all diagnoses are performed by doctors, the yellow point increases the TPR by 46.9\% and reduces the FPR by 2.3\%.
+The green point corresponds to the lower endpoint of the dominating segment of the machine ROC curve and is associated with a lowest FPR/TPR pair of 0.1836 and 0.2974.
+Compared to the aggregate doctor diagnoses, the green point increases the TPR by 31.4\% and reduces the FPR by 11.1\%.